cogdog/dailyblank/README.md

 Submitted items end up as drafts on the site, which you can review via the `Daily Blanks` menu -&gt; `Submitted Daily Blanks`.
 To activate one, simple edit it, save as draft, and it becomes the next one in line.

+For long winded blog posts about its development, see http://cogdogblog.com/tag/dailyblank/

 #### Random Daily Blank
 Create a Wordpress page with a permalink of *random* (it needs no content); when opened, it rediects to a randomly chosen  published Daily Blank.